Yes, you can cook sunflower heads and buds. They're a bit of an acquired taste, and you won't be finding them in a grocery store.

 The flavor of sunflower

-A number of cultivars look like they can fruit throughout the year, and I love the idea of being able to walk through a garden and harvest sunflower buds continually through the season as a food, bringing them into the fold right alongside the other garden vegetables.
+A number of cultivars look like they can fruit throughout the year.
+I love the idea of walking through a garden harvesting sunflower buds as a food along with other garden vegetables.

 - Soup Pot, Sharp Paring Knife